Skip to main content

 Best For

-Those processing betrayal or heartbreak, anyone carrying old resentments, and people ready to transform pain into compassion and move forward with an open heart
+People processing betrayal or heartbreak, anyone carrying old resentments, and those ready to turn pain into compassion and move forward

 Affirmation